 Afterwards, all the necessary packages and Perl modules were installed like described int section 3.1.
 And finally, pDLNA was installed via a git clone, by the user pdlna to the directory /home/pdlna/pDLNA/, which is described in section 3.2.
-So the configuration file is stored in /etc/pdlna.conf and the initscript to start and stop pDLNA is stored in /etc/init.d/rc.pDLNA.
+So the configuration file is stored in /etc/pdlna.conf and the initscript to start and stop pDLNA is stored in /etc/init.d/rc.pDLNA or /etc/rc.d/rc.pDLNA restart.